LuchezarAtanasov17/Ticketing_System/README.md

 ## Features

+- 3 different roles: Administrator, Support and User.
+- The first registered user will acquire Administrator privileges.
+- The administrator can change all user roles.
 - Users can register but cannot use their accounts until Administrator approves them.
 - Users can login in if account is already approved.
 - Listing, creating, updating and deleting projects and tickets.
 - Sending messages in scope of ticket.
-- 3 different roles: Administrator, Support and User.

 ## Base Requirements